-Online platforms like Ageras are connecting people in need of English-speaking tax consultants in Berlin with the right fit for their profile.
-In just a few clicks, you can describe in English your situation, not matter how simple or complicated, and receive a few offers from different professionals, free of charge.
+Online platforms like Your Xpert are connecting people in need of English-speaking tax consultants in Berlin with the right fit for their profile.
+In just a few clicks, you can describe in English your situation, not matter how simple or complicated, and receive a few offers from different professionals, free of charge, within a few hours.
 That’s excellent to use competition and get the best offer.

 Make use of the competition to get the best offer.